 However, with a range of boilers on offer with the higher range of 5-12 years warranty, their offering is much better now than it used to be.

 The problem Ariston have is that they struggle to compete with other leading brands on price.
 You’d expect a lesser known brand to be cheaper than market leaders like Baxi, Ideal, Vaillant and Worcester.

 As an example, you’ll find the Clas Net One 26kw on Screwfix for around £900, around £90 cheaper than the Worcester equivalent.
-That was, until Bosch bought into boiler installation company BOXT.
+That was, until boiler installation company HEATABLE came to the market.
 Due to them getting preferential rates, you can get a Worcester with a 10-year warranty fitted at a similar price or cheaper.
 You can check the exact price here.